A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Hyperbolicity of

 \subsection{Preliminary lemma about hyperbolic graphs}

 Given a graph $Z$, we say that a set $\mathcal V$ of vertices of $Z$ is \emph{discrete} if no two elements of $\mathcal V$ are joined by an edge of $Z$.

 The following lemma will be used inductively to prove hyperbolicity of $Y_\Delta$.
-The ``moreover'' part will not be used to prove hyperbolicity of $Y_\Delta$, but rather an additional statement that will be needed in the next section.
+The ``moreover'' part will not be used to prove hyperbolicity of $Y_\Delta$, but rather an additional statement, namely Lemma~\ref{lem:moreover}, which will be required in Section~\ref{sec:hieromorphisms}.

-There are various ways to prove the lemma; we chose the way that serves as a warm-up for the proof of Theorem \ref{thm:hhs_links}.
+There are various ways to prove Lemma~\ref{lem:discrete_hyperbolic}; we chose the way that serves as a warm-up for the proof of Theorem \ref{thm:hhs_links}.

 \begin{lemma} For every $\delta$ there exists $\delta'$ with the following property.
 Let $Z$ be a $\delta$--hyperbolic graph and let $\mathcal V$ be a discrete collection of vertices.
 For each $v\in\mathcal V$, let $Z_v$ be the induced subgraph of $Z$ with vertex set $Z^{(0)}-\{v\}$.